The Ice Queen, Kim Kardashian Wears a Flirty White Bodysuit - Code List

 The beautiful star of Keeping up with the Kardashians, Kim Kardashian delighted her followers on Instagram by presenting the special winter edition of her makeup line, as she herself is the image and she presented herself as an ice queen in a flirty body white in the middle of the snow.

-The beautiful wife of Kanye West showed off on her official Instagram account with a fitted white bodysuit, her legs exposed in the snow, huge and cute gray boots for the season, and her dark hair in a long braid.
+Kanye West’s beautiful wife showed off on her official Instagram account with a fitted white bodysuit, her legs exposed in the snow, huge and cute gray boots for the season, and her dark hair in a long braid.

 The beautiful Kim Kardashian squatted in the snow, with one hand on her face and her beautiful silhouette being delimited by her flirty wardrobe.

-This photograph shared on the official Instagram account of the protagonist of the reality show Keeping up with the Kardashians was accompanied by another one in which you can perceive the product and the huge range of colors that your customers can enjoy, ideal for the season wintry.
+This photograph shared on the official Instagram account of the protagonist of the reality Keeping up with the Kardashians was accompanied by another one in which you can perceive the product and the enormous range of colors that your customers can enjoy, ideal for the season wintry.

 This publication by Kim Kardashian was made more than three hours ago and has already exceeded 700 thousand reactions on the famous social network, more than two thousand comments flatter the businesswoman and artist in the Instagram box.